Skip to content.

 Internal link vs. External link

-Internal link is inserted ONLY if a link is inserted using the rich text editor's link wizard and select a page using the TYPO3 page browser.
+Internal link is inserted ONLY if a link is inserted using the rich text editor's link wizard and a page is selected from the Pagetree (see "Link to a page within CMS," above).

 Verify links function